Splunk® Style Guide

 fatal

 Don't use.
-Use "unrecoverable" or another unambiguous term.
+See unrecoverable or choose another unambiguous term.

 feature